Fedolodic/data-structure-and-algorithms-visualizer/explainer.md

 ## Counting Sort
 Counting sort is efficient for integers in a small range.
 It counts how many times each value appears and then emits values in order based on those counts.
 The algorithm runs in O(n + k) time for `n` elements and range size `k`.

+## Bucket Sort
+Bucket sort distributes elements into a fixed number of buckets based on value ranges.
+Each bucket is sorted individually, typically using insertion sort or the native sort, and the buckets are concatenated in order.
+When the data is uniformly distributed, bucket sort achieves linear time complexity.